MusicPlayerDaemon/MPD/doc/developer.rst

     scan-build --use-c++=clang++ --use-cc=clang make

-The options :option:`--use-c++` and :option:`--use-cc` are necessary because it invokes :command:`cc` for actually compiling the sources by default.
+The options :code:`--use-c++` and :code:`--use-cc` are necessary because it invokes :command:`cc` for actually compiling the sources by default.
 That breaks, because MPD requires a C99 compiler.